stephaneVercouillieBMID/slate/source/workingVersion.html.md

 About self-signed certificate:
 - In production, it is not possible to use a self-signed certificate for the integration due to BMID needs the certificate & its intermediate chain.
 - For testing/Sandbox you can use a self signed certificate like that you could define validity period.
+- on the HTTPS protocol level, the connections must be secured using trusted Root CA (not self-signed).
+In contrary, the key pairs used for signing and/or encrypting the OIDC JWT tokens can be self-signed.

 **For signature and encryption, does BMID accept either RP self-signed certificates or certificates signed by an internal PKI (in which case we need to provide also our internal CA certificate)?”**